#1 Alternative to Meta Workplace.

 6. Instant messengers: data protection beware!

 If a company with a large number of frontline workers fails to integrate them into internal communication or provide a platform for exchange, employees usually find a way themselves.
 In the blink of an eye, WhatsApp groups are formed where operational staff exchange information about business topics.
 In this way, internal communicators totally lose control over the regulated flow of information and its security.
-Many (private) messengers are not DSGVO-compliant.
+Many (private) messengers are not GDPR-compliant.

 A big advantage of instant messengers is that employees can install them on their personal smartphones.
 BYOD stands for "Bring Your Own Device" and offers two advantages: